repl-cli/REPL/docs/running.md

 # Running Your Repl

-After you have open a repl and write some code, you can run your repl in the terminal by running:
+After you open a repl and write some code, you can run your repl in the terminal by running:

 ```
 repl run